 Ross Greene frames it this way: behaviors are the signal, and shouldn’t be the target of our interventions.
 We shouldn’t punish children for the signals they send, but rather use them to discover what lies beneath the child feels unsafe on a physiological level.
 Now, more than ever before, we need to go beyond behaviors to the underlying meanings…So it starts with us, with the adults in the room.
 Children want to please us, and if they can’t, there’s a reason. “

-There is a reason when you are acting a certain way, or they are acting a certain way, or anyone in your life is acting a certain way.
-They're acting that way for a reason.
+There is a reason why you are acting a certain way, or they are acting a certain way, or anyone in your life is acting a certain way.
+They’re acting that way for a reason.

 There is a reason, and you as the person of power in the parent-child relationship.
 The parent has got to do the work first.

-We aim to become curious about what's happening, not to fix and rescue but to ease and support.
-Sign up for the Be Kind Coaching mailing list to learn how I can support you in doing the work first.
+We aim to become curious about what’s happening, not to fix and rescue but to ease and support.

 Dysregulation has that same bell curve, but the crisis and shutdown blocks are wider, lessening the window of tolerance.